flamebyrd/makesite/README.md

 The appearance and layout of the archive are controlled by the theme.
 The theme is defined by files within a subfolder of the [theme directory](theme).

-Two themes are provided by default:
+Three themes are provided by default:
-* modular: a customisable theme which applies different settings to different parts of the archive.
+* default: A theme which displays the same metadata as AO3 does in the index.
+It applies the same settings to all pages.
-* minimal: A simple theme which applies the same settings to all pages.
+* minimal: A simple theme which displays limited metadata and no work summaries.
+It applies the same settings to all pages.
+* modular: A customisable theme which applies different themes to different parts of the archive.

-To change the theme, change the line ```["theme"]: "modular"``` in *params.json*, eg if you wish to use the modular theme, change the line to ```["theme"]: "minimal"```.
+To change the theme, change the line ```["theme"]: "default"``` in *params.json*, eg if you wish to use the modular theme, change the line to ```["theme"]: "modular"```.

 ### Creating your own theme